Cache-me-if-u-can/AuctionWebsite/README.md

    pip install -r requirements.txt
    ```

-4. Configure your MongoDB connection in `bdConnection.py` using the MongoDB URI from your Atlas account

 5. Start the Flask server:
    ```bash
    python app.py
    ```
-   The backend server should now be running at http://localhost:5000
+   The backend server should now be running at http://localhost:8080

 ### Step 3: Frontend Setup
 1. Open a new terminal window